Spinal-Tap369/Debt-Collection/README.md

 ___
 # DDD
 In order to make good use of the 100,000,000 euros provided by Edlich-Investment, this simple application can have much more domains and functionalities.
-## Event storming:
+## Event storming: Find the chaotic event storming session points [here](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/uml/Event_storming.png)
-During the following domains were decided.
+After event Storming, the following domains were decided [Domain Allocation Diagram](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/uml/Domain_allocation.png).
 ### 1. Loan Application:
 Deals with Loan application processes such as submitting an application, approving/rejecting etc.
 ### 2. User Authentication: